isomerpages/moe-cl-preu/pages/Terms of Use.md

 description: ""
 ---
 <h2>Terms of Use</h2>
-<p>Thank you for visiting cl-preu.gov.sg.
-By accessing and using this website,
+<p>Thank you for visiting <a href="https://cl-preu.gov.sg" rel="noopener noreferrer nofollow" target="_blank">cl-preu.gov.sg</a>.
+By accessing and using
-you shall be deemed to have accepted to be legally bound by these Terms of Use.
+this website, you shall be deemed to have accepted to be legally bound by these Terms of Use.
 If you do not agree to these Terms of Use, please do not use this website.</p>
 <h4>General</h4>
 <ol data-tight="true" class="tight">
 <li>